ar1ocker/ar1ocker/README.md

 ### 🔫 SQUAD GAME

+The following programs/scripts/plugins have only english support, but you may change their source code :)

 ⏳ [Squad-Mod-Downloader](https://github.com/ar1ocker/Squad-Mod-Downloader) **- The Script for downloading mods to Squad server.** Python

 🦈 [SquadJS-Cheater-Detection](https://github.com/ar1ocker/SquadJS-cheater-detection) **- Detecting and removing cheaters who use ApplyExplosiveDamage to attack Squad servers** JavaScript, SquadJS